cruzgerman216/CodeLabs-Angular-Exercises/exercises/Http-Requests/http-requests.md

 - When sending a post request, you should see the values you inputed in the form, saved to the database.
 Go to firebase to confirm this.

 **Exercise 1.2: Send a get request to firebase to retrieve movie data**
 - Create an h3 element with content "List of Movies"
 - Create a button with content "retrieve movies" and incorporate event binding to execute a method called onRecieveMovies()
-- In the onRecieveMovies method, make a get request to access the movie data from the firebase database.
+- In the onRecieveMovies method, make a get request to access the movie data from firebase.
   - Use the pipe method and the map operator to change the response into an array.
 Refer to the reference as an example to access each value from the response.
-Of course, use console log the data as well to see what exactly is the response.
+Of course, console log the data as well to see what exactly is the response.

 Reference: Example
 ```typescript